**Reese Witherspoon Book Club List Updated on 9/29/23**

 Izumi Tanaka does not feel like she fits in as a Japanese American in her mostly white California town.
 When she finds out that her unknown father is actually the crown prince of Japan, she is determined to meet him.

 Lila is leaving Miami to spend the summer in England with her mom’s best friend as a way to help Lila’s mental health.
-With the unexpected break up with her boyfriend, her best friend leaving after graduation and the death of her beloved Abuela, Lila’s life is not where she thought it would be.
+With the unexpected break-up with her boyfriend, her best friend leaving after graduation and the death of her beloved Abuela, Lila’s life is not where she thought it would be.

 Slowly, with new friends and a new city, Lila starts to see a different side of life, and maybe change is ok.
+This is a sweet pick from our list of bakery romance novels.

-I’m not the resident fantasy girl, but HOLY YES BATMAN.
+I’m not the resident YA fantasy girl, but HOLY YES BATMAN.
 This story of a bad-ass female pirate was incredible.
 Normally, I only like fantasies if they have a strong romantic element.
 But in Fable, I found myself drawn in by our namesake character and the vivid world description.

-Well done, Reese with this pick.
+Well done, Reese with this sailing novel

 July 2018 Reese Witherspoon Book Club Pick

 I picked up Next Year in Havana after Reese Witherspoon recommended it in July – I wasn’t disappointed!
 This historical fiction tale about a young Cuban American woman who visits Cuba for the first time to spread her grandmother’s ashes is one of my favorite books of the year.
 What Marisol thought would be a simple quest turns her world upside down as she uncovers secrets from her grandmother’s past.
 Cuba becomes a character in this novel and it’s truly spectacular.
-5 stars.

 November 2019 Reese Witherspoon Book Club Pick